leonardogazio/golang-account-crud/README.md

 --------------------------------------------------------------------------------------------------------

-It's possible to checkout the endpoints definition and test them in Swagger;
+It's possible to checkout the endpoints definition and test them in Swagger;<br />
 http://localhost:8080/swagger/index.html

 --------------------------------------------------------------------------------------------------------